3Mydlo3/aan-world-news/content/articles/chernarus/2022/03/militia-station-heist/index.md

 We've managed to get a quick interview with one of the Militia men that was present at the station during the heist.

-- "Seconds before they breached back door, I'd left the station to turn off the engine of a crashed Militia car just outside the buildng.
+- **M:** *"Seconds before they breached back door, I'd left the station to turn off the engine of a crashed Militia car just outside the buildng.
 It was still pretty dark outside, and while walking to the car I thought I saw some movement on the station parking, but I ignored that.
 Seconds after I turned off the engine, I heard something like an explosion.
 Initially, I thought it's just another accident, but then my partner didn't respond on the radio.
 I went to the back door and saw it was blown off.
 I've reached for my gun and walked slowly towards the door.
-I spotted a bastard casually leaving the station and I started shooting."
+I spotted a bastard casually leaving the station and I started shooting."*
-- "So there were no gunshots before?
-Shouldn't you first order him to stop and drop his weapon or something like this?"
+- **AAN:** *"So there were no gunshots before?
+Shouldn't you first order him to stop and drop his weapon or something like this?"*
-- "I should have, but I panicked."
+- **M:** *"I should have, but I panicked."*
-- "That's understandable, but Militia men should respect the law and the rules at all times.
-That's what you're trained for."
+- **AAN:** *"That's understandable, but Militia men should respect the law and the rules at all times.
+That's what you're trained for."*
-- "So anyway, I started blasting at the bastard.
+- **M:** *"So anyway, I started blasting at the bastard.
 I managed to knock him out, then the second one came out and I knocked him out too.
 Fortunately, they missed me with their shotgun shots.
 The third one saw that and yelled at me to drop my weapon and threw a flashbang at me while someone else screamed they had a hostage.
 After that, I was shot in my right leg.
-I had to give up."
+I had to give up."*
-- "Third?
-That seems like a big, well organized group."
+- **AAN:** *"Third?
+That seems like a big, well organized group."*
-- "Actually, I think there were 4 robbers.
-I managed to shoot 2 and 5 escaped, including the 3 imprisoned before."
+- **M:** *"Actually, I think there were 4 robbers.
+I managed to shoot 2 and 5 escaped, including the 3 imprisoned before."*

 Wounded robbers were taken to Zelenogorsk healthcare center in a critical state.
 Their identity is still unknown as doctors refuse access to anyone until state of the robbers is stable.
 In the event, 3 Militia men were shot and required medical attention.
 However, their wounds were superficial.